bcwaters/ai_cmd/grok/README.md

     set context depth: default of 1 but it can be increased at the cost of larger api calls. when displaying the context id display the parent context and any current children set the context hirtory length
+    a file option to load a file form the specified path the user givesj image mode to switch models
+    a flag to switch the model

   Encapulate system prompt in a file and load it.
      allow for different profiles